How to be squad goals

 1 Thessalonians 5:11-12 (TLB) So encourage each other to build each other up, just as you are already doing.

 Action point: Brag about your friends behind their back.

 Don't LOL all the time: It's fun and sweet to throw jabs and banter all day with your friends.
 But why are you talking about fashion when you know your friend is in an abusive relationship?
 Why are you talking about sports when your friend is failing their classes?
 Why are you talking about movies when your friend does not know where their next meal will come from?
 Don't be afraid to have tough conversations!
 Find a way to ask questions that will make them open up to you.
-Friendships expire often times due to unresolved offenses.
+Friendships expire oftentimes due to unresolved offences.
 Find a way to talk things through and not sweep it under the rug.

 How you respond to a person’s honesty the first time will determine if they’re ever honest with you again a second time.
 Be the friend who is willing to give and receive tough and honest conversations about things that really matter.